pbuckner/x-plane_plugins/XPython/docs/source/development/modules/easy_python.rst

 Have your PythonInterface class inherit from the `EasyPython` class and you'll gain some ease-of-use without losing the full power of python and the full X-Plane SDK.
+(This module can be used with or without other python-xlua inspired modules).

 Your python plugin needs to inherit from ``EasyPython`` class::